Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Conclusions and discussion

 A solution similar to that of \cite{Arc18} can be recovered by reducing the number of frequencies and assuming certain close phases and frequencies to be equal.
-Our proposed model now includes 14 frequencies shared among the four Galilean satellites, compared to only 6 in the IAU WG model (Section~\ref{sec_IAUsolution}).
+Our proposed model now includes 14 frequencies shared among the four Galilean satellites, compared to only 6 in the IAU WG solution (Section~\ref{sec_IAUsolution}).
 In our solution, frequencies have a sign assigned based on the original frequency in the forcing series (corresponding to prograde or retrograde motions), which is crucial for comparison with the free retrograde mode and for evaluating possible amplifications.
 The discrepancies between our model and the \cite{Lie79} model incorporated in \cite{Arc18} can reach up to $0.4^\circ$ after $100$ years.
 These differences arise from the use of an updated orbital theory and an non-zero obliquity model (whereas the previous IAU WG solution assumed zero obliquity, our model incorporates a theoretical obliquity consistent with a solid, rigid satellite).
 As in \cite{Arc18}, our model contains no forced librations in the $W$ series; the periodic variations in $W$ originate solely from the periodic terms of the $\mu$ angle.
+Because the series in $\alpha$, $\delta$, and $\mu$ have mostly long term periodicities, we do not expect them to be well constrained by a single spacecraft mission, which is typically of limited duration.
+In such cases, a local approximation is likely more appropriate.

 Our nominal series are based on JUP387, but we also provide equivalent series derived from the NOE ephemerides (Section~\ref{sec_orbcomp}).
 Although the frequencies, phases, and amplitudes differ slightly between the two series, the largest deviations in the spin position are due to the trend differences in the orbital precession.
 A SPICE kernel for the case of entirely solid satellites has been generated for the $\alpha, \delta$ and $W$ angles, using both the JUP and NOE ephemerides.
 These 2 kernels are currently available on lara.oma.be/GalileanSat/.
-Another localisation on the SPICE kernel architecture will be available soon.
+Another localization on the SPICE kernel architecture will be available soon.
 If Europa, Ganymede, or Callisto possess a liquid global ocean beneath the icy shell, certain amplitudes may be amplified, as summarized in Table~\ref{tab_liquidinterior}.

 We validated our transformation of Sections~\ref{sec_transfo} and \ref{sec_rot} by comparing our series of Section~\ref{sec_numericalvalues} with numerical integrations of the full differential equations of motion (Eqs.~\ref{eq_dadd}), finding differences smaller than the intrinsic precision of the series.
 Additional validation was obtained by comparing our Callisto series with those of \cite{Noy09}, showing a good agreement in amplitudes.
 However, we note that the phases reported by \cite{Noy09} appear inconsistent with both \cite{Arc18} and our results.